ga4gh-beacon/beacon-network/docs/mainDocumentation/expectedOperations.md

 - Escalation: If an incident cannot be resolved within the stipulated time, it must be escalated to the ELIXIR Beacon Network Management for further assistance.

 ## Support and Maintenance

 - Support Availability: Beacon maintainers must provide support for their Beacons during regular business hours.

 - Maintenance Practices: Beacon maintainers must perform regular maintenance to ensure optimal performance and compliance with security standards.
 This includes applying software updates, patching vulnerabilities, and monitoring system health.

 ## Responsibilities

-- Beacon Maintainers: Ensure compliance with all operational requirements and performance metrics outlined in this SLA.
+- Beacon Maintainers: Ensure compliance with all operational requirements and performance metrics outlined in this section.
 Maintain the accuracy and quality of the data hosted by the Beacon.
 Provide timely support and incident resolution as specified.

 - ELIXIR Beacon Network Maintainer: Monitor the performance and availability of Beacons within the network.
-Provide guidance and support to Beacon operators to help them meet SLA commitments.
+Provide guidance and support to Beacon operators to help them meet the requirements.
 Coordinate network-wide maintenance and updates to ensure interoperability and performance.
 Review incident reports and facilitate root cause analysis and resolution.